-Three additional modules have been proposed and outlined.
-The learning outcomes of these map to those of the Data Modelled Apps module.
-The intention is that any one of these additional modules can be swapped with the Data Modelled Apps module in the future if the operational demands of the course or employer request requires this.
+Two additional modules have been proposed and outlined.
+The learning outcomes of Information Security Management map to those of the Cyber Security Incident Management, and the learning outcomes of Emerging Technologies map to those of the Penetration Testing (one outcome does not map across but this is duplicated in the major project.
+The intention is that one of these additional modules can be swapped with one of the compulsory modules in the future if the operational demands of the course or employer request requires this.